-The Trade Facilitation and Trade Enforcement Act of 2015 (TFTEA) is an authorization of CBP?s trade authority and was enforced to create an environment for fair, honest and competitive trade in the United States.
-Section 906 of TFTEA made a comprehensive set of changes to drawback claim filing.
-Even though TFTEA was only signed into law in 2016, it is necessary to know these recent changes since it greatly effects the drawback application process.
+The Trade Facilitation and Trade Enforcement Act of 2015 (TFTEA) is an authorization of CBP’s trade authority and was enforced to create an environment for fair, honest and competitive trade in the United States.
+Section 906 of TFTEA made a comprehensive set of changes to duty drawback claim filing.
+Even though TFTEA was only signed into law in 2016, it is necessary to know these recent changes since it greatly affects the drawback application process.

 According to CBP, unless otherwise specified, for a drawback claim to be complete under TFTEA it must include:

 TFTEA claims do require line level reporting from the CBP Form 7501.

 NAFTA, the North American Free Trade Agreement, was signed into law on December 8, 1993 and took effect on January 1, 1994.
 NAFTA creates a trade bloc amongst the three major countries of North America: The United States, Mexico and Canada.

 Under NAFTA, drawback is payable on the lesser of:

 Under the current administration, there are tentative plans to move from NAFTA to USMCA (United States-Mexico-Canada Agreement), which would also affect the drawback claim filing process.
 According to the United States Trade Representative, “the USMCA can come into effect following the completion of TPA procedures, including a Congressional vote on an implementing bill.”

 It is important to stay up to date to ensure that duty drawback claims are being filed correctly in the case of new laws and regulations.
 To learn more about duty drawback, download our 101 eBook guide here.